emerge-lang/compiler/architecture.md

 These builders put together a complex tree of `Rule`s that can be matched against a `TransactionalSequence` of tokens.
-Once it is assured that a given sequence of tokens matches a particular structure the matched tokens are "post-processed".
+Once it is assured that a given sequence of tokens matches a particular structure the matched tokens are "post-processed":

 The sequence of matched tokens is passed on to a function that uses simple divide-and-conquer to turn the tokens into instances of the AST classes.